Luciano Mendes de Almeida: Life

+Luciani Pedro Mendes de Almeida was born in Rio de Janeiro on 5 October 1930.
 He received his First Communion on 8 September 1937.
-His mother died in 1973 from a brain tumor following three unsuccessful operations.

 His initial schooling was spent at the Colégio Santo Inácio in Rio de Janeiro.
 He entered the Jesuits on 2 March 1947 and then underwent his ecclesial studies first at Nova Friburgo from 1951 to 1953 (at the Colégio Anchieta) and then at the Pontifical Gregorian from 1955 until 1959 for his theological studies.
 His philosophical course at the Gregorian spanned from 1960 to 1965 and he earned his doctorate in Thomism.
-He received his ordination to the priesthood in Rome before making his solemn profession as a Jesuit on 15 August 1964.
+He received his ordination to the priesthood in Rome on 5 July 1958, and made his solemn profession as a Jesuit on 15 August 1964.
 He mastered Latin and Italian during his studies as well as English while also learning Spanish and German.

 Mendes de Almeida served after his ordination as a professor in the philosophical department in a school back in Brazil from 1965 until 1972.
-He served in various capacities in the Brazilian Episcopal Conference and the Latin American Episcopal Conference.
+In 1976 he was made an auxiliary bishop of the Archdiocese of São Paulo, where he founded Pastoral do Menor, to help children and adolescents from the outskirts of São Paulo.
+He served in various capacities in the Brazilian Episcopal Conference and was vice president of the Latin American Episcopal Conference from 1995 to 1998.

 He was a vocal advocate for human rights and democratic freedom while serving in the two conferences.
 He offered his support to the embattled Bishop Pedro Casaldaliga after the bishop had been summoned to Rome to be interviewed about his association with Leonardo Boff and his leftist views as the Vatican perceived them.
 Mendes de Almeida was present in 1980 at the funeral of the slain archbishop Óscar Romero.